The Audit committee’s mission is to review the books and records of AMTA and check balances in the account with the statements of the Treasurer.

 - Steven Coker (Chair) / Doug Eisberg / Lynne Gulizia

 The Bylaws Committee reviews the bylaws and makes recommendations for changes to the Board of Directors and Membership.

 - Scott Freeman (Chair) / Karen Lindsey / Doug Eisberg

 - Stuart McClellan (Chair)

 Between meetings of the Board, the Executive Committee conducts the day-to-day business of the corporation, with authority and responsibility empowered by the Board.

 - Brent Alspach (Chair)

-- David Russell (Chair) / Lance Littrell / Fred Wiesler / Brent Alspach
+- Brent Alspach (Chair) / Lance Littrell / Fred Wiesler

 The mission of the Finance Committee is to prepare and suggest for adoption by the Board plans for financing the activities of AMTA and an annual budget to govern the fiscal operations of the Association.
 The Finance Committee prepares plans for financing AMTA’s annual activities, including annual budgets.
 It reviews any proposed modifications to membership dues rates and alterations to annual operating budgets (financing and expenditure plans) and recommends appropriate Board action when necessary.